Originate/guide/go/README.md

 * __Industry-leading in the cloud/devops space:__
-  Most Ops toolkits and libraries as well as a lot of the modern network technologies like HTTP/2 are supported in Go first.
+  Most Ops toolkits and libraries as well as a lot of the modern network technologies, like HTTP/2, are supported in Go first.